Pre-Islamic Arabian inscriptions: Nabataean and Arabic

 In the Nabataean kingdom, both Aramaic and Arabic were used as spoken languages.
 The Nabataean script was used to write down the Nabataean Aramaic language, which was originally derived from Imperial Aramaic.
 Over the centuries, the Nabataean script evolved into a Nabataean Arabic intermediary, and this script evolved into Paleo-Arabic, which is when the Arabic script entered its recognizably current form in the pre-Islamic era.

 Arabic was spoken as early as the early 1st millennium BC attested by cuneiform inscriptions).
 Pre-Islamic Arabic is called Old Arabic.
 Old Arabic was mainly written down in these scripts: Safaitic, Hismaic, Nabataean Aramaic, Nabataean Arabic, and Paleo-Arabic.
 Other scripts were used to write Arabic much more occasionally, including: the Greek script, Ancient South Arabian scripts, and Dadanitic.

+Syriac

+Inscriptions in the Syriac language have been found in eastern and southern Arabia.
+In the eastern region of the peninsula, Syriac inscriptions are connected to the historical region of Beth Qatraye, which had a large East Syrian presence from the fourth to ninth centuries.
+In recent decades, Syriac inscriptions have been found in Kuwait, Bahrain, and on the Kharg Island (near Iran).
+In the south, two inscriptions in the Najran area have been discovered, dating to the 6th–7th and 9th–10th centuries, respectively.

 Ethiopic

 Six inscriptions in Ethiopic (Ge'ez) have been found in pre-Islamic Arabia.
 All six appear to have been written in South Arabia during the reign of Kaleb of Aksum in the early 6th century, and it is Kaleb's speech that they all narrate.
 These inscriptions describe Kaleb's military invasion and conquest of Himyar and contain many religious references, including mentions of biblical figures like Jesus, Mary, and David, and several scriptural quotations (including Isaiah 22:22–23, Psalms 65:16 and 68:2, Matthew 6:33, and with less certainty, Genesis 15:7).